 NOTE 7: Any missing information in the UE local configuration needed to build the PDU session establishment request can be the appropriate corresponding component from the default URSP rule with the "match-all" traffic descriptor.

+NOTE 8: If a DNN was provided by the application, the DNN provided by the application is selected as one of the PDU session attributes by the URSP handling layer to request the UE NAS layer.

 If the PDU session establishment is successful, the UE NAS layer shall provide information (e.g. PDU address) of the successfully established PDU session to the upper layers.
 Otherwise, the UE shall go to step c);

 c) if no non-default matching URSP rule can be found and if either UE local configuration for the application is not available or the PDU session establishment based on UE local configuration for the application was unsuccessful, the UE shall perform the association of the application to a PDU session or to non-seamless non-3GPP offload according to the default URSP rule with the "match-all" traffic descriptor, if any.
 If the association is unsuccessful, the UE shall inform the upper layers of the failure.

-NOTE 8: If one or more DNNs are included in the route selection descriptor of the default URSP rule and a DNN was provided by the application, the DNN provided by the application is selected as one of the PDU session attributes by the URSP handling layer to request the UE NAS layer.
+NOTE 9: If a DNN was provided by the application, the DNN provided by the application is selected as one of the PDU session attributes by the URSP handling layer to request the UE NAS layer.
 If one or more DNNs are included in the route selection descriptor of the default URSP rule and no DNN is provided by the application, the DNN in the route selection descriptor is selected as one of the PDU session attributes by the URSP handling layer to request the UE NAS layer.
 When there are multiple DNNs in the route selection descriptor, the DNN is selected based on UE implementation.

 The HPLMN may pre-configure the UE with URSP in the ME or in the USIM, or may provide URSP to the UE by signalling as described in annex D of 3GPP TS 24.501 [11].
 The pre-configured URSP in the ME and the signalled URSP shall be stored in a non-volatile memory in the ME together with the SUPI from the USIM.
 If the UE has both pre-configured URSP(s) and signalled URSP, the UE shall only use the signalled URSP.
 If the UE has no signalled URSP, and the UE has pre-configured URSPs configured in both the USIM and the ME, then the UE shall use the pre-configured URSP in the USIM.
 The pre-configured URSP in the ME shall be stored until a new URSP is configured by HPLMN or the USIM is removed.